Created by Materia for OpenMind Recommended by Materia

 Estimated reading time Time 4 to read

-Real tree or artificial tree?
-This question confronts many people every December who don’t want to give up decorating their homes with the usual accoutrements of the holiday season, but who also want to be as friendly as possible to the environment.
-On the face of it, an artificial Christmas tree would seem to prevent natural fir trees from being removed from where they belong.
-In fact, at the end of the 19th century, deforestation caused by Christmas festivities led to the creation of the first artificial trees, made in Germany from goose feathers dyed green and attached to wire branches that were arranged around a wooden post.
+Real or artificial tree?
+It’s a question faced by many people every December, who want to decorate their homes with the usual accoutrements of the holiday season, but do so in a sustainable, environmentally responsible way and minimise their impact on climate change.
+An artificial Christmas tree is said to prevent natural fir trees from being uprooted from where they belong.
+In fact, deforestation caused by Christmas festivities led to the creation of the first artificial trees in the late 19th century, made in Germany from green-dyed goose feathers attached to wire branches that were arranged around a wooden pole.

-Although nowadays the natural Christmas trees for sale usually come from a nursery, it is clear that felling a fir tree does bear an environmental cost, as living trees sequester carbon dioxide (CO2) and release oxygen, storing the carbon in the growth of their plant matter.
-But the impact is also undeniable in the case of artificial trees, now mostly manufactured in China from polyvinyl chloride (PVC).
-Although this is a recyclable plastic, the traditional use of lead as a stabilizer makes this material a source of pollution, particularly as the PVC ages and especially after nine years from its date of manufacture, according to one study.
-The PVC industry is replacing lead with other more environmentally friendly stabilizers, and in recent years China has encouraged the adoption of greener industrial processes.
+Although the natural Christmas trees on sale today usually come from tree farms, it is clear that felling a fir tree does have an environmental cost, as living trees sequester carbon dioxide (CO2) and release oxygen, storing the carbon in the growth of their plant matter.
+But the impact of artificial trees, now mostly manufactured in China from polyvinyl chloride (PVC), is also undeniable.
+Although this is a recyclable plastic, the traditional use of lead as a stabiliser makes this material a source of pollution, particularly as the PVC ages, and especially after nine years from the date of manufacture, according to one study.
+The PVC industry is replacing lead with other more environmentally friendly stabilisers, and in recent years China has encouraged the adoption of greener industrial processes.

-However, the figures vary from study to study, partly due to the fact that the WAP and ACTA report did not take into account the large amount of carbon stored in the roots, which remains in the soil after a natural tree has been cut down.
-Other research by the Canadian consulting firm Ellipsos concluded that the impact of an artificial tree on climate change and resources is three times that of the natural fir tree for an average use of six years, and the figures are only reversed if the plastic one is reused for more than two decades.
-The global consulting firm Carbon Trust also significantly increased the time needed for reuse: an artificial tree must be reused for at least ten Christmases to keep its environmental impact below that of a natural one, concluded this entity, attributing two thirds of the carbon footprint of the artificial tree to the PVC and a quarter of it to the emissions resulting from its manufacture.
-The Carbon Trust estimated the carbon footprint of a two-metre artificial tree at 40 kilos of CO2.
+However, the figures vary between studies, partly because the WAP and ACTA report did not take into account the large amount of carbon stored in the roots, which remain in the ground after a natural tree is cut down.
+Other research by the Canadian consulting firm Ellipsos concluded that the climate change and resource impacts of an artificial tree are three times that of a natural spruce tree for an average use of six years, and are only reversed if the plastic one is reused for more than two decades.
+The global consultancy Carbon Trust also significantly increased the estimated time needed for reuse: an artificial tree must be reused for at least 10 Christmases (between 7 and 20, depending on the case) to keep its environmental impact below that of a natural tree, it concluded, attributing two-thirds of the carbon footprint of the artificial tree to PVC and a quarter of that to emissions from its manufacture.
+The Carbon Trust estimates the carbon footprint of a two-metre artificial tree at 40 kilos of CO2.

-On the other hand, and given the need imposed by the COVID-19 pandemic to ventilate the spaces where family gatherings are held, dressing warmly is a greener alternative than wasting money on heating.
-And finally, not all foods that can be prepared at this time of year have the same environmental impact: plant-based foods are the most eco-friendly, and turkey has a smaller footprint than red meat.
-All of this is to help us continue to celebrate this holiday season for many years to come.
+On the other hand, in many parts of the world, Christmas is also synonymous with winter, the time of year when we need to heat our homes.
+Bundling up is always a greener alternative to wasting money on heating, especially with the lessons learned from the COVID-19 pandemic about the need to ventilate rooms where family gatherings take place.
+Finally, not all foods that can be prepared at this time of year have the same environmental cost: plant-based foods are the greenest, and turkey has a smaller footprint than red meat.
+All in the name of helping to ensure that we can continue to celebrate the holidays for many years to come.

 Comments on this publication